PANW-PRISMACLOUD/cve_check_list/README.md

 # `cve_list_check` 🚀

-Welcome to the `cve_list_check` project! 🎉 This program is fetching Common Vulnerabilities and Exposures (CVEs) from the Prisma Cloud CVE Viewer, checking their alignment with intelligence streams, and preserving the CVE details in a neatly organized `cve_details.json` file.
+Welcome to the `cve_list_check` project! 🎉 This program fetches Common Vulnerabilities and Exposures (CVEs) from the Prisma Cloud CVE Viewer, checks their alignment with intelligence streams, and preserves the CVE details in a neatly organized `cve_details.json` file.
 But hold on, there's more! 🌟

 ## How to Use the Program